sbernsen/irf_toolbox/README.md

 Examples and edits will continue to be added along with more documentation as the project progresses.
 Check the

 #### Usage ####

+R and julia programming languages along with Bash need to be installed.
+To install the required packages, run from a terminal

+$ ./install_packages

 The tab delimited text file, 'station_pairs.txt' is required for station-station cross-correlation.
 The columns are:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[filepath_tx]